Terms & Conditions — carVertical

 5.1.1. not to use automatic devices, software, algorithms or methodologies, or any similar or equivalent manual process to access, acquire, copy or monitor any part of Carvertical.com or any content, or in any way to restore or bypass the Carvertical.com navigation structure or Carvertical.com or any of its content, to obtain or attempt to obtain any material or information not specifically accessible to the User on Carvertical.com.

-5.1.2. not to seek unauthorized access to any part or function of Carvertical.com, or systems or networks related to Carvertical.com by unauthorized hacking, password mining or by other unlawful means.
+5.1.2. not to seek unauthorised access to any part or function of Carvertical.com, or systems or networks related to Carvertical.com by unauthorised hacking, password mining or by other unlawful means.

 5.1.3. not to take action that would unreasonably or disproportionately overload the infrastructure or systems or networks related to Carvertical.com.